 The downloadable Self-Employed software is $117.90, which includes 5 federal e-files and 1 state return.

 If you have a partnership, an LLC, and either a C or S corporation, the fee for the program is higher, at $69.95.

 This includes filing Form 1040, Schedule C (sole proprietor), Form 1065 (partnership or LLC), Form 1120 (C Corporation) or Form 1120S (S corporation) for your business, as well as your individual 1040.

 Should You Use TaxAct to Prepare Your Income Taxes this Year?

-TaxAct’s plans do virtually the same job as those of the more expensive providers, they just do it at a lower cost.
+TaxAct’s plans fulfill virtually the same services as more expensive providers, just at a lower cost.
 TaxAct may have fewer bells and whistles than other plans, though.

-But for most people, in most tax filing situations, TaxAct will enable you to get the job done, and do it at minimal cost.
+But, for most people in most tax-filing situations, TaxAct will enable you to get the job done and do it at minimal cost.

 For those interested, TaxAct’s Tax Calculator, Tax Bracket Calculator, and Self-Employment Calculator are free, easy-to-use online tools to take advantage of in preparation for tax season.

 To learn more or to purchase software, visit TaxAct’s website.